TheFernandoM/SummarizeYTVideos_ChatWithRTX/README.md

 [Link to the License: "/LICENSE.md"](LICENSE.md)

 _Summarize YT Videos using Chat With RTX © 2024 by Fernando Molina is licensed under Attribution-NonCommercial-ShareAlike 4.0 International_

+You, the reader, have permission to Fork & Distribute this software as long as you give Attribution (credit) to the authors, and ShareAlike (use the same or similar license)
 (last updated the license text above on April 1 2024)